 The goal of treatment for alcoholism is abstinence.
 Those with poor social support, poor motivation, or psychiatric disorders tend to relapse within a few years of treatment.
 For these people, success is measured by longer periods of abstinence, reduced use of alcohol, better health, and improved social functioning.
 Recovery and Maintenance are usually based on 12 step programs and AA meetings.

-Mental Health and Substance Abuse Treatment Center
+Mental Health and Substance Abuse:

-A combined mental health and substance abuse treatment center has the staff and resources available to handle individuals with both mental health and substance abuse issues.
+A combined mental health and substance abuse rehab has the staff and resources available to handle individuals with both mental health and substance abuse issues.
 It can be challenging to determine where a specific symptom stems from (a mental health issue or an issue related to substance abuse), so mental health and substance abuse professionals are helpful in detangling symptoms and keeping treatment on track.

 Many of those suffering from addiction also suffer from mental or emotional illnesses like schizophrenia, bipolar disorder, depression, or anxiety disorders.
 Rehab and other substance abuse facilities treating those with a dual diagnosis or co-occurring disorder administer psychiatric treatment to address the person's mental health issue in addition to drug and alcohol rehabilitation.